When you begin piano lessons, most of the time the goal is to progress as quickly and as well as possible.

 Piano Sonata No. 18 in D major (W.A Mozart)

-Because of his precocity, and also because of the difficulty and complexity of his compositions. (who doesn't recognize his famous enchanted flute, opera of more than two hours long).
+There is no need to introduce Mozart, considered by many to be the greatest virtuoso in the history of the piano because of his precocity, and also because of the difficulty and complexity of his compositions.
+(Who doesn't recognise his famous enchanted flute opera of more than two hours long?)

-Discover the long history of the piano...
+Are you aware of the long history of the piano?

 The Bolero by Maurice Ravel (1928)